twilio-professional-services/flex-project-template/docs/docs/feature-library/flex-v2/localization.md

 4. As a default fallback, `en-US` is used.

 Languages are defined in the `languages` directory of the feature.
 Each language is contained within a JSON file that lists all of the translated system strings for that language.
 The `index.ts` file contains an array of languages, mapping the JSON translations to a display name and key value.
 To add a new language, add its corresponding JSON file, then add it to the array in `index.ts`.

+## Adding new translations

+To add a new translation, you will need to translate strings for both Flex UI and the template features you are using.

+### Flex UI strings

+To provide translated Flex UI strings, first retrieve the full list of English strings from Flex UI:

+1. Open Flex UI with all plugins disabled
+2. In your browser's developer console, run the following command to copy the strings to your clipboard: `copy(Twilio.Flex.Manager.getInstance().strings)`
+3. Paste the strings in a new, empty JSON file.

+Now that you have a JSON representation of the Flex UI strings, provide them to your translator.
+Note that some strings include template placeholders and HTML, neither of which should be translated.

+Once you have the translated JSON file, place it into the `feature-library/localization/languages` directory, preferably named for the locale that it represents (for example, `en-gb.json`).
+Then, open the `index.ts` file in that directory and make the following changes:

+1. Import your newly translated JSON file
+2. Update the exported array with the definition for your new language.

+After making these changes, the language will appear in the localization menu and is ready to use.
+However, template features are not yet localized, only Flex UI.
+Follow the steps in the next section to translate feature strings.

+### Feature strings

+Each feature in the template is responsible for its own translations.
+These are implemented within the feature's _strings hook_.
+Within each feature's strings hook, you may add versions of each string for each locale you wish to support.
+See _How to build on the template_ for more details.